Skip to main content

 Group members

-• Matthias Carl, PI
+• Matthias Carl, PI (link to website)

-• Anja Bühler, Postdoc
+• Anja Bühler, Post-doc

-• Judith Habicher, Postdoc
+• Judith Habicher, Post-doc (from December 2021)

 We are always interested in highly motivated scientists from undergraduate student to postdoc level.
 Please contact directly the PI Matthias Carl.
 Substantial help for research and raising funds (fellowships etc.) is available.